nvbang14061992/BangNguyen-image-social-media/README.md

 GET api/user/
 ```

-This endpoint is used for getting user name and email
+This endpoint is used for getting user name and email.

 #### Parameters